Skip to Content

 If your rock tumbler is leaking, then there might be some grit or debris clinging to the rim of the lid.
 It could also be grit on the recessed part of the barrel where the cover sits.
 The water can escape in tiny spaces produced by these particles.
 There are many other reasons for your tumbler to be leaking.

-There are more reasons why your rock tumbler may be leaking, but the build-up of grit is the more likely one.
-It is essential to keep the water inside the barrel to clean the rocks properly to produce beautiful results.
+There are more reasons why your rock tumbler may leak, but the build-up of grit is the more likely.
+Keeping the water inside the barrel is essential to clean the rocks properly and produce beautiful results.

 Since there are different reasons your barrel or lid could be causing leaks, there are many ways for these issues to be resolved.
-Here are a few reasons why your rock tumbler may be leaking and how to fix it.
+Here are a few reasons why your rock tumbler may leak and how to fix it.

-If you are interested in checking out the best rock tumblers you can find them by clicking here (Amazon link).
+If you want to check out the best rock tumblers, you can find them here (Amazon link).

 Why is my Rock Tumbler Leaking?

-When the barrel is filled with water, rocks, and abrasive grit, it is placed on the motorized machine that spins the barrel to tumble the rocks inside.
-As they tumble, they grind against one another with the particles of the grit caught between them.
+When the barrel is loaded with water, rocks, and abrasive grit, it is securely placed on the motorized machine, which then spins the barrel to tumble the rocks inside.
+As the stones tumble, they grind against one another, with grit particles caught between them.

 Troubleshooting a Rotary Tumbler